esajaa/scripts-pelion-edge/README.md

 Unpack the field upgrade tarball (usually called `field-upgradeupdate.tar.gz`) into the user partition, under `/slash/upgrades`, then reboot the device.
 The upgrade process will start upon detecting the required files.

+Note that by default, the user partition is erased during the upgrade.
+This includes saved settings such as the root password.
+To disable this behavior, please change the value of `WIPETHEUSER_PARTITION` to `0` in `upgrade.sh` (contained in the field upgrade tarball).